object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

     program
        A text file containing a sequence of Python statements to be executed.
 In Python, program and script are synonymous.

-    venv
-    virtual environment
-       A lightweight private Python installation with its own set of Python packages installed.

 Exercises
 ---------